Glenstone: Collection and exhibitions

 Smug (1973/2005) by Tony Smith.

 The museum's collection of about 1,300 post-World War II works from around the world consists of paintings, single-artist installations, video installations, sound installations, and both indoor and outdoor sculptures, totaling $1.4 billion in assets.
 The collection contains only works by artists who have already exhibited for at least 15 years.
 As a private art museum, Glenstone has been compared to the Frick Collection and The Phillips Collection.

 Many of the museum's large galleries feature only one or two pieces, do not contain explanatory text, and are sparsely furnished.
 While some exhibitions are permanent, the collection rotates through the galleries over time.
 Pieces from the collection are also loaned to public institutions.

 Glenstone limits entry to about 600 visitors per day, and does not allow children under 12.
 Rales wrote that she used a formula to calculate the optimal number of visitors for the museum's size, which is used to give visitors time and space to explore and enjoy the museum.

 The museum's staff is made up of recent university graduates, including some in postgraduate programs, through its Emerging Professionals Program, a two-year program for aspiring curators.
 Staff members are stationed in the galleries to answer questions from visitors about the art.
 Phone and camera use is prohibited in the galleries.

-In 2018, the introduction of the Pavilions expansion debuted single-artist installations and exhibitions from artists Cy Twombly, Robert Gober, Pipilotti Rist, Charles Ray, On Kawara, Martin Puryear, Michael Heizer, Lygia Pape, Brice Marden.
+In 2018, the introduction of the Pavilions expansion debuted single-artist installations and exhibitions from artists Cy Twombly, Robert Gober, Pipilotti Rist, Charles Ray, On Kawara, Martin Puryear, Michael Heizer, Lygia Pape, and Brice Marden.
 Other artists who have been on display at Glenstone have included Roni Horn, Alexander Calder, Ruth Asawa, David Hammons, Alighiero Boetti, Kerry James Marshall, Shirin Neshat, Rirkrit Tiravanija, Mark Rothko, Alex Da Corte, and Jenny Holzer.